 It would make sense for a solar array to continue running during a daytime power outage.
 However, this isn’t what happens, and for good reason.
-It is against metropolitan and municipal fire code for solar panel systems connected to the grid to stay on when the grid’s down, which demands a rapid shut down mechanism in solar panels.
+It is against metropolitan and municipal fire codes for solar panel systems connected to the grid to stay on when the grid’s down, which demands a rapid shut down mechanism in solar panels.

 Rapid Shutdown Requirements

 Rapid shutdown shuts down the solar array as soon as it detects that the grid in the area isn’t working.
 Essentially it stops power from going onto the grid, preventing linemen from getting hurt while trying to fix power line issues.
 The problem is that it also shuts off solar power to the house.

 The rapid shutdown switch is normally on the inverter.
 Go Solar Group uses the SolarEdge inverter.